upros/acme-integrations/draft-friel-acme-integrations.md

 - ACME integration with EST {{?RFC7030}}
 - ACME integration with BRSKI {{?I-D.ietf-anima-bootstrapping-keyinfra}}
-- ACME integration with BRSKI Default Cloud Registrar {{I-D.friel-anima-brski-cloud}}
+- ACME integration with BRSKI Default Cloud Registrar {{?I-D.friel-anima-brski-cloud}}
 - ACME integration with TEAP {{?RFC7170}}
 - ACME integration with TEAP-BRSKI {{?I-D.lear-eap-teap-brski}}

 The integrations with EST, BRSKI (which is based upon EST), and TEAP enable automated certificate enrolment for devices.
-ACME for subdomains {{I-D.friel-acme-subdomains}} outlines how ACME can be used by a client to obtain a certificate for a subdomain identifier from a certificate authority where client has fulfilled a challenge against a parent domain but does not need to fulfil a challenge against the explicit subdomain.
+ACME for subdomains {{?I-D.friel-acme-subdomains}} outlines how ACME can be used by a client to obtain a certificate for a subdomain identifier from a certificate authority where client has fulfilled a challenge against a parent domain but does not need to fulfil a challenge against the explicit subdomain.
 This is a useful optimisation when ACME is used to issue certificates for large numbers of devices as it reduces the domain ownership proof traffic (DNS or HTTP) and ACME traffic overhead, but is not a necessary requirement.

 # Terminology